By Manav Tanneeru

 "I think what has brought the world together is prices," John Baldessari, a longtime observer of the art scene, told The Los Angeles Times.
 "That's a cynical thing to say, but all of a sudden, the auction houses have gone into China and India and Dubai."

 Curators and museum directors must now try to satisfy a more fragmented and complex art audience that has a vast array of media and entertainment choices at its fingertips and may not come from a traditional art-lovers background.

-"You'll find people who will go to a Milwaukee Brewers game here and then come to the art museum," David Gordon, the director of the Milwaukee Art Museum, said during an interview last year.
+"You'll find people who will go to a Milwaukee Brewers game here and then come to the art museum," David Gordon, the director of the Milwaukee Art Museum, said.